Techtonica/curriculum/git/git-version-control.md

 ### Extensions

 If you have time, continue the [Git Immersion](http://gitimmersion.com/lab_01.html) and [githug](https://github.com/Gazler/githug) tutorials if you aren't finished.
-Also try looking through the supplemental materials. be)
+Also try looking through the supplemental materials below.

 ### Supplemental Materials